Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 	description: (
 		<>
 			<p>
-				Based off the NaNoWriMo (National Novel Writing Month) Challenge, this challenge is the tech take on writing and working together towards the goal while posting on our own blogs.
+				Based on the NaNoWriMo (National Novel Writing Month) Challenge, this challenge is the tech take on writing and working together towards the goal while posting on our own blogs.
 			</p>